ash-development/storage-dimension/.github/CONTRIBUTING.md

 # Contributing
 Hi!
 Thanks for your interest in helping contribute to my mod!
 Please make sure to read the [README](https://github.com/ash-development/storage-dimension/issues) for an overview of the project.
+A big note before we continue is to please make sure you are using Gitmoji when creating commits.

 ### Issues